las-nish/las-nish/README.md

-<code>Plans are of little importance, but planning is essential. – Winston Churchill</code>
+Plans are of little importance, but planning is essential. – Winston Churchill